 It follows that this trend will continue as consumers become more educated about sun damage — indicating potential for growth within the subcategories of sun protection and anti-aging skincare products.

-In the same vein, cosmetics brands that meet consumer’s new demands and expectation levels of quality will experience growth.
+In the same vein, brands that meet consumer’s new demands and expectation levels of quality will experience growth.

 Variety is now the norm.

 “It’s not enough to make 50 shades of foundation and only sell the dark ones online,” said influencer Jackia Aina in an interview last year.
 “I’ve directly seen how the consumers have demanded better and fairer retail shopping experiences for everyone … we’ve seen a big rise in brands expanding on their products.”

 Ethnicity isn’t the only driver, age plays a critical role in how consumers shop for personal care products.

 As a result of entering the job market, Millennials and Gen Z have become the biggest drivers of new business.
 This is especially glaring in the US, where they have above-average expenditures on personal care products — an index of 122 on cosmetic products — compared to other shoppers.